Entity54/SpotTheBall-Web3athon/Technical_ReadMe.md

 ## Organise Game

-# IMPORTANT CHANGES.
+> Note: IMPORTANT CHANGES.
 NEW AXELARMANAGER HAS THE sendMessageToSatelites soplit to 2 fundtion

 sendMessageToLocalSatelite
 sendMessageToSatelites